Open post

 The awe-inspiring natural beauty of the Estes Park Valley and the surrounding forest will lift your spirits while the cadence of the mountain environment relaxes and invigorates you.
 Mountain and lake activities await in nearby Rocky Mountain National Park, Roosevelt National Forest, and Lake Estes.
 Local shops, restaurants, and galleries line the streets.
 Festivals, live music, and events fill the calendar.

-Hike, bike, horseback ride, camp, shop or just laze about, enjoying the fresh mountain air.
+Hike, bike, horseback ride, camp, shop, or laze about, enjoying the fresh mountain air.
 Visit in the winter to snowshoe, backcountry ski, cross-country ski, or to find some much-needed solitude.

 Find the perfect place to stay – lodges, cabins, resorts, hotels, and campsites with varying amenities are plentiful.

-This area offers endless opportunities for outdoor adventurers and appreciators.
+This area offers endless opportunities for outdoor adventurers, sightseeing, and nature appreciators.